eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--debug`

 This option outputs debugging information to the console.
-Add this flag to an ESLint command line invocation in order to get extra debug information as the command is run.
+Add this flag to an ESLint command line invocation in order to get extra debugging information while the command runs.

 * **Argument Type**: No argument.